 Luxury brands, demystified

-- On the other hand, they should not forget their traditional customers, who still account for a large part of their clientele.
+- On second hand, they should not forget their traditional customers, who still account for a large part of their clientele.
 These customers are fond of the brand’s historical image.

 How can luxury brands manage to draw Millennials while maintaining their historical customers?